Is Your Georgia Home In Need of Repairs? There Are Grants That Can Help

 Across the county, a few programs stand out with a specific focus on supporting the elderly and disabled populations:

-- Special Purpose Home Repair Program: This program offers forgivable loans up to $12,000 to disabled adults 21+ and senior citizens 62+ to make health and safety repairs.
-Homeowners must be current on income taxes, reside in the home as the primary residence, and be at or below 60% AMI ($41,400 for a 2-person household).
-Eligible repairs include roof repairs and HVAC replacements to plumbing and electrical fixes.
+• Special Purpose Home Repair Program: This initiative offers forgivable loans up to $12,000 to disabled adults 21+ and senior citizens 62+ to make health and safety repairs.
+Homeowners must be current on income taxes, live in the home as the primary residence, and be at or below 60% area median income or AMI ($41,400 for a two-person household).
+Eligible repairs include roof repairs, HVAC replacements, and plumbing and electrical fixes.

-- Senior Home Repair Program: DeKalb’s Habitat for Humanity offers another home repair program to support low-income seniors who are remaining at home.
+• Senior Home Repair Program: DeKalb’s Habitat for Humanity offers another home repair program to support low-income seniors who are remaining at home.
 To be eligible, homeowners must be 65 or older, have a home 15 years or older, and meet income limits.
-The program will provide electrical, painting, and fixture repairs, among other services.
+The program features fixing plumbing, electrical, structural, and heating and cooling systems, as well as weatherization and accessibility improvements.
 Income-eligible, disabled individuals can also receive support through this initiative.

 Glynn County

-Glynn County sits on the southeast coast of Georgia, making it home to ocean lovers and the fishing industry.
-Glynn’s Community Development Department is focused on supporting development across the county through programs and grants.
+Glynn County is located on the southeast coast of Georgia, making it home to ocean lovers and the fishing industry.
+The county’s Community Development Department is focused on supporting development across the county through programs and grants.

-One standout home repair program takes place in the city of Brunswick.
-The local government offers its Minor/Major Home Repair Program to applicants at or below 80% AMI who require repairs and own their homes.
-Assistance is to be utilized to bring a property up to code, with up to $15,000 available for minor repairs and $40,000 for major repairs across structure, roofing, plumbing, and heating.
+The aid goes toward getting the property code‑compliant, with up to $15,000 available for minor repairs and $45,000 for major repairs across structure, roofing, plumbing, and heating.
 The program clarifies that the funds must be able to make the property habitable, and cosmetic changes are not permissible.

-Other options for homeowners that do not qualify for home repair grants
+Other options for homeowners who do not qualify for home repair grants

 Most home repair programs are only available for those who meet strict requirements, usually income-based, to support low- to moderate-income levels.
-A good average across programs is an income level at or below 80% area median income based on state and county data.
+A good average across programs is an income level at or below 80% AMI based on state and county data.

-Are you ineligible based on the above criteria?
-You can be innovative by exploring other funding opportunities to tackle your list of home upgrades.
+If you’re ineligible based on the above criteria, you can explore other funding opportunities below to tackle your list of home upgrades.

-A home equity line of credit (HELOC) is an option for individuals with equity in their homes.
 A HELOC is a revolving source of funds with a maximum available credit secured by home equity.
-They usually come with variable interest rates, and the current average HELOC rate is 9.18% as of July 2024.
+It usually comes with variable interest rates, and the current average HELOC rate is 6.63% as of April 2025.

 The first phase of a HELOC is the draw period, usually between five and ten years, during which you can draw from the available funds while making payments on only the interest.
 Upon completion of the draw period, you enter the repayment period, usually between 10 and 20 years, and pay off the remaining balance.